 In normal operation, read requests from the host are satisfied from the local storage system.
-Read performance is, therefore, similar to the performance in a non-DRM environment.
+Read performance is, therefore, similar to performance in a non-DRM environment.
 Write operations, however, must be replicated to the remote site.
 This replication, which uses different communication transports over varying distances, introduces performance variations.

 As the percentage of writes increases, the amount of data sent to the remote site also increases, potentially reducing performance.
-The first step in assessing the effect of DRM is, therefore, to analyze the existing I/O workload.
-The percentage of writes, the size of these writes, the write request rate, and the existing write response time should be determined.
-With this information it is possible to predict the resulting performance, using DRM under different configurations, with a reasonable degree of accuracy.
+The first step in assessing the effect of DRM is to analyze the existing I/O workload.
+In particular, the percentage of writes, the size of these writes, the write request rate, and the existing write response time should be determined.
+With this information you can predict the resulting performance using DRM under different configurations with a reasonable degree of accuracy.